Custom-fitted device

 More Comfort

-Many patients report Custom Oral Appliances being more comfortable to wear throughout the night when compared to CPAP.
+Many patients report Oral Appliance Therapy being more comfortable to wear throughout the night when compared to CPAP.

 Convenient Size

-A Custom Oral Appliance is small and easy to travel with (similar to a retainer).
+Oral Appliance Therapy is small and easy to travel with (similar to a retainer).
 CPAP machines are large and bulky, often requiring a case to travel with.

 Quieter

-A Custom Oral Appliance has no moving parts & makes no noise, unlike a CPAP that is continually moving pressurized air through the machine.
+Oral Appliance Therapy has no moving parts & makes no noise, unlike a CPAP that is continually moving pressurized air through the machine.

 Three easy steps